 The 1 million-plus LED light show is a wonderful walking experience, with artfully designed, nature-themed displays as well as lovely landscape lighting all around the arboretum’s gardens and woodland edges.

-Tickets are sold online for $40-$70/car for timed tickets or $80 for flex tickets.
-Buying tickets in person costs an extra $10.
-Note that weekend slots often sell out, so it’s a good idea to purchase ahead of time.
+Timed and flex tickets for this awesome Christmas light display are sold online, and buying tickets in person comes with an extra charge.
+Weekend slots often sell out, so it’s a good idea to purchase ahead of time!

 Winter Lights is the NC Arboretum’s biggest fundraising event, and all proceeds benefit its annual programs.